Skip to the main content

 A community-driven blog providing resources for educators, by educators.

-3 pieces of tissue paper cut into the shapes of human heads layered on top of one another.
+pieces of paper in the shapes of heads layered over each other

 AP Literature: Character Layers Analysis Activity